Skip To Content

 Facilities management (FM) is the tools and services that keep the day-to-day operations of buildings and infrastructure operating smoothly, safely, and sustainably.
-It includes tasks such as maintenance, repairs, space planning, health and safety, security, energy management, and more.
+It includes tasks such as maintenance, repairs, space management, planning, health and safety, security, energy management, and more.
 FM professionals handle a wide range of responsibilities to ensure that buildings and spaces are well-maintained, safe, and functional.

 Why Is Facilities Management Important?